Tonyle28/PWC_Churn_Project/README.md

 ![alt text](image-4.png)

--Churn by Senior Citizen Status: Non-senior citizens account for 21.9% of churn, while only 4.6% of senior citizens have churned.
+- Churn by Senior Citizen Status: Non-senior citizens account for 21.9% of churn, while only 4.6% of senior citizens have churned.

 ![alt text](image-5.png)